felipealbrecht/DeepBlue-Manual/02-data-types/02-01-experiments.md

   * user - identification of the user that inserted the experiment.

 It is possible to obtain all experiments that match one or more attributes using the command [list_experiments](http://deepblue.mpi-inf.mpg.de/api.html#api-list_experiments).
-This command receives the genome assembly name, epigenetic mark name, sample id, technique, project, and the *user key* as parameters.
+This command receives the genome assembly, epigenetic mark, sample id, technique, project, and the *user key* as parameters.
 All parameters, with exception *user key*, can be *None* (or the *null* value in your favorite programming language).
+Setting a parameter to *None* results in the most general setting for this parameter. #FM: is that correct?

 For instance, it is possible to list all available experiments passing an empty string in all the parameters: